Traffic Tickets in New YorkPage Overview

 NOTE: Traffic tickets can result in points added to your driving record.
 Points may be removed by completing a state-approved defensive driving course.
-For more information, please visit our Point Reduction and DMV Point System pages.
+For more information, please visit our DMV Point System page.

 If you plan to fight your traffic ticket in New York, you must file your appeal within 30 days of receiving the ticket, as you could face an automatic conviction and be required to pay the fine.

 NOTE: Consider hiring a traffic ticket attorney if your ticket indicates you must submit your plea in person.

 You’ll either be dealing with your local courthouse or the Traffic Violations Bureau (TVB).
 If your ticket is handled by the TVB, you can plead not guilty by mail, in person, or online.
 Instructions can be found on the back of your ticket.